AllanLRH/splitNotebook/README.md

 Split Jupyter notebooks into an inputs-notebook and an outputs-notebook, which is useful when placing a notebook under version control.

-Currently a work in progress, but `splitNotebook.py` is the most mature of the two python programs.
+This is work in progress, and is missing al but the most basic error handling through the with statement.

 Sample command line help string: